celo-org/docs/blog/05-3-2023-Solidity-Marketplace-Contract-for-Furniture-Transactions-on-Celo-Blockchain/Solidity-Marketplace-Contract-for-Furniture-Transactions-on-Celo-Blockchain.md

 If the caller is authorized, the function proceeds to move the last element in the furnitures mapping to the `deleted` index and delete the `last element`.
 Finally, the furnituresLength variable is decremented by one.
 By implementing the `deleteFurniture()` function, we provide the functionality to remove specific furniture items from the marketplace.
 This helps maintain the integrity and manageability of the marketplace by allowing authorized users to delete unwanted or invalid items.

+Click this [link](https://github.com/Adam-eben/furniturer) to access the github repo

 ## CONTRACT DEPLOYMENT